RoboCupAtHomeJP/Rule2023/rules/OPL/gr_en.md

 #### **Size and Weight**

-1. **Dimensions**: The dimensions of a robot should not exceed the limits of an average door (200 cm by 70 cm in most countries).
+1. **Dimensions**: The dimensions of a robot should be able to pass through the door used in the task environment (1.2 [m]).
 The TC may allow the qualification and registration of larger robots, but, due to local restrictions, it cannot be guaranteed that the robots can actually enter the Arena.
 In doubt, please contact the organizers.

 1. **Weight**: There are no specific weight restrictions; however, the weight of the robot and the pressure it exerts on the floor should not exceed local regulations for the construction of offices and/or buildings which are used for living in the country where the competitions is being held.